Family Meals Focus

 Vulnerable adolescents are not served by food restriction.
 They need nurturing, not deprivation.

 Instead of thinking “modified diet,” why not help adolescents become eating competent?
 Adolescents receive inpatient care to help them become emotionally and socially more competent.
 You can help them become more competent with eating.
-Giving them regular meals and snacks, and having staff they care about eat with them, gives them the opportunity to enjoy eating and enjoy “family” meals.
+Give them regular meals and snacks, and let them eat what they want and as much as they want from what is offered at those structured eating times.
+Do the same at snack time, and regularly include “forbidden food” to neutralize its attraction and potential for precipitating out-of-control eating.
+Have staff who care about them eat with them and focus attention on enjoyable topics.
+This gives adolescents the opportunity to enjoy eating and enjoy “family” meals.
 That enjoyment and those meals provide a framework for their developing positive attitudes about eating, becoming comfortable with unfamiliar food, and enhancing their ability to eat as much as they need based on their internal regulators.

 Can they take care of themselves with food?

 For discharge planning, encourage adolescents to review what they have learned about taking care of themselves with food.
 Then help parents establish family meals and follow a division of responsibility in feeding.
 Teaching parents to do an excellent job with feeding provides them with a concrete model of establishing authoritative parenting, which can be tremendously helpful for all children, but particularly for children who suffer from ADHD, OCD, anxiety, depression, and the like.
 You can add eating disorders to the list, as well.
 Children do best when their parents function well, parent well, and feed well.